Jen Stout

 Night Train to Odesa: Covering the Cost of Russia’s War

-Polygon, Spring 2024
+Polygon, 2nd May 2024

 When Russian tanks rolled into Ukraine, millions of lives changed in an instant.
 Millions of people were suddenly on the move.
 In this great flow of people was a reporter from Shetland.
 Jen Stout left Moscow abruptly, ending up on a border post in southeast Romania, from where she began to cover the human cost of Russian aggression.
 Her first-hand, vivid reporting as she travelled alone, hauling around body armour, brought the war to audiences back home, as she reported from front lines and cities across Ukraine.
 Stories from the night trains, birthday parties, military hospitals and bunkers: stories from the ground, from a writer with a deep sense of empathy, always seeking to understand the bigger picture, the big questions of identity, history, hopes and fears in this war in Europe.